 Our board of directors has determined that all of our directors are "independent directors," as defined in NASDAQ Marketplace Rule 5605(a)(2), except Messrs.
 Stubbs and Smith, who are executive officers.
 In determining each director's independence, our board of directors considered the services provided, and loan transactions between us or RB&T and the director or the director's family members or businesses with which our directors or their family members are associated, and other matters that our board of directors deemed pertinent.
-The Bank has engaged since January 1, 2021 in certain transactions with its directors that have exceeded \$120,000 in amount.
-Mr. Neighbors is an owner of LouCap, LLC which purchased a 1.315 acre commercial lot owned by the Bank in Auburn, AL for \$450,000.
+In 2021, the Bank engaged in certain transactions with its directors that exceed \$120,000 in amount.
+Mr. Neighbors is an owner of LouCap, LLC which purchased a 1.315 acre commercial lot owned by the Bank in Auburn, AL for \$450.000.
 The sales price was above the December 2019 appraised amount of \$385,000.
 The Board considered this transaction in reaching its decision regarding the independence of this director.